pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 > Protein abundances summing to 100% is another example of a constrained system.

 Protein trends are mostly flatter with age.
 The four proteins of interest all have relatively greater abundances at later ages.
-As they increase, the other lens proteins have to decrease as percentage of the total.
+As they increase, the other lens proteins have to decrease as percentages of the total.

 ---